chris-pearce/scally/utilities/README.md

 utilities to a UI as not everything can be a [component](../components/README.md) or taken care of by [objects](../objects/README.md) and [layout modules](../layout/README.md).
-In these scenerios—if utilities didn't exist—we would have issues like:
+In these scenarios, if utilities didn't exist, we would have issues like:

 - Where do these types of styles live in our CSS architecture?
 - Lots of *micro* components that aren't *true* components.